soc-ucsd/SDPfw/README.md

 * Second-order cone
 * Positive semidefinite cone

-with a block factor-width-two cone.
 Only the PSD cones are approximated.

 ## Related publications
 Details can be found in the following papers: